 City / County Parks

 Let me just say that I love city and county parks.
-They come with most of the benefits of an RV park but with a lower average nightly rate, are usually in one of the nicer (or more scenic) parts of town, and are sometimes located right in the middle of an otherwise inaccessible metropolitan area.
-Best of all, they provide funding back to the community in which they are located.
+They come with most of the benefits of an RV park but with a lower average nightly rate.
+They are usually located in the nicer (or more scenic) parts of town.
+Sometimes they are located right in the middle of an otherwise inaccessible metropolitan area.
+Best of all, staying there provides funding back to the local community.

 City and county parks aren’t usually gated because they contain day use areas for the surrounding community, so they’re often patrolled by the local police department.
-Pools are uncommon due to maintenance costs, but they almost always have a large playground and covered picnic areas to cater to families and larger groups.
+Pools are uncommon due to maintenance costs.
+They almost always have a large playground and covered picnic areas to cater to families and larger groups.